Work From Home Statistics

 Key Takeaways

-The remote work trends of 2022 leave no doubt in our minds that remote employment is here to stay.
+The remote work trends leave no doubt in our minds that remote employment is here to stay.
 The shift toward working from home during the pandemic has changed how we live, work, and plan for the future.

-Work-from-home statistics highlight a few key issues that businesses already confront - from embracing flexibility to avert high employee turnover to finding ways to allay employee fears concerning the pending recession.
+These statistics highlight a few key issues that businesses already confront - from embracing flexibility to avert high employee turnover to finding ways to allay employee fears concerning the pending recession.

 Considering the state of world affairs these days, we can only expect these challenges to get tougher.
 On the bright side, remote work has shown its value to both employees and employers, and we can expect it to solidify its place in our working lives even more in the future.